-4. Applicants state that the purpose of the Plan of each Current Fund is to permit the Current Fund to distribute over the course of each year, through periodic distributions as nearly equal as practicable and any required special distributions, an amount closely approximating the total taxable income of the Current Fund during such year and, if so determined by its Board, all or a portion of the returns of capital paid by portfolio companies to the Current Fund during such year.
-Applicants represent that each Current Fund would distribute to its common shareholders a fixed monthly percentage of the market price of the Current Fund's common shares at a particular point in time or a fixed monthly percentage of NAV at a particular time or a fixed monthly amount under the Plan, any of which may be adjusted from time to time.
-Applicants state that the minimum annual distribution rate with respect to a Current Fund's common shares under the Plan would be independent of the Current Fund's performance during any particular period but would be expected to correlate with the Current Fund's performance over time.
-Applicants explain that except for extraordinary distributions and potential increases or decreases in the final distribution periods in light of the Current Funds' performance for the entire calendar year and to enable the Current Funds to comply with the distribution requirements of subchapter M of the Internal Revenue Code of 1986 (the "Code") for the calendar year, each distribution on the common shares would be at the stated rate then in effect.
+4. Applicants state that the purpose of the Plan of each of AGD, AOD and AWP is to permit such Fund to distribute over the course of each year, through monthly distributions as nearly equal as practicable and any required special distributions, an amount closely approximating the total taxable income of such Fund during such year and, if so determined by its Board, all or a portion of the returns of capital paid by portfolio securities to such Fund during such year.
+Applicants represent that, in accordance with the Plan of each Fund, the Fund would distribute to its common shareholders a fixed monthly amount, but reserves the right to distribute an amount equal to a fixed percentage of the market price or of the NAV per share of the Fund's common shares at a particular point in time, any of which may be adjusted from time to time.
+Applicants state that, under each Plan, the minimum annual distribution rate with respect to such Fund's common shares would be independent of the Fund's performance during any particular period, but would be expected to correlate with the Fund's performance over time.
+Applicants explain that, except for extraordinary distributions and potential increases or decreases in the final dividend periods in light of the Fund's performance for the entire calendar year and to enable the Fund to comply with the distribution requirements of subchapter M of the Internal Revenue Code of 1986 ("Code") for the calendar year, each distribution on the common shares would be at the stated rate then in effect.

-5. Applicants represent that the Board of each Current Fund adopted policies and procedures under rule 38a-1 under the Act that are reasonably designed to ensure that all notices required to be sent to the Current Fund's shareholders pursuant to section 19(a) of the Act, rule 19a-1 under the Act and condition IV ("19(a) Notices") comply with condition II below, and that all other written communications by a Current Fund or its agents regarding distributions under the Plan include the disclosure required by condition III below.
-Applicants state that the Board of each Current Fund also adopted policies and procedures that require the Current Fund to keep records that demonstrate the Current Fund's compliance with all of the conditions of the requested order and that are necessary for each Current Fund to form the basis for, or demonstrate the calculation of, the amounts disclosed in its 19(a) Notices.
+5. Applicants state that at the meeting held on September 22, 2008, each Board adopted policies and procedures under rule 38a-1 that are reasonably designed to ensure that all notices required to be sent to the Fund's shareholders pursuant to section 19(a) of the Act, rule 19a-1 thereunder and condition 4 below (each a "19(a) Notice") include the disclosure required by rule 19a-1 and by condition 2(a) below, and that all other written communications by AGD, AOD or AWP or its agents regarding distributions under the Plan include the disclosure required by condition 3(a) below.
+Applicants state that each Board also adopted policies and procedures that require each Fund to keep records that demonstrate its compliance with all of the conditions of the order and that are necessary for such Fund to form the basis for, or demonstrate the calculation of, the amounts disclosed in its 19(a) Notices.